RarelyCharlie/rarelycharlie.github.io/_draft/gtsummary.md

 title: Get Together (Summary)
 layout: default
 ---
-This is a condensed summary of the book *Get Together*, almost entirely in its own words.
-It can be printed on two sides of one page.
+This is a very condensed summary of the book *Get Together*, almost entirely in its own words.
 For a wealth of supporting material, see the book's website: [Get Together](https://gettogetherbook.com)

 Note that this is a summary of the *book itself*, not the 7 Cups training course derived from the book.
 The 7 Cups training course omits some information and adds some other information.

 **Overview**: *Get Together* is a guide to cultivating a community—people who come together over what they care about.
 The secret to getting people together is this: build your community *with* people, not for them.
 There’s an order of operations you can follow to cultivate communities that burn bright.
 This handbook guides you in doing that.

 **Getting together**: The first step is to pinpoint people you share a purpose with, do something together, and get them talking.
 There’s no substitute for a courageous leader who takes this first step.
 No matter your community-building endeavor, the original leader should start with a clear *who*, then craft a *why* with that *who* in mind.

-The *why* might be something your people need more of, a change that they desire, or a problem that they can only solve together.
 Make a list of names.
 Send out a signal.

 Continually ask yourself whether your community has an exclusionary identity causing it to lack diversity.
 Proactively invite and welcome new types of people.